 Reinventing continuing medical education is essential for these providers to better serve their patients, workers, communities and themselves.
 Like the Cleveland Clinic, health systems must take the lead by retooling “Old Medicine” practices, mindsets and behaviors to deliver “New Medicine” healthcare services.

-Read all four parts of this series on Overcoming Medical Orthodoxy
+Read All 4 parts of this series on Overcoming Medical Orthodoxy

 - Part 1: Dysfunction in Medical Education